-In clinical trials conducted by other companies involving CAR-T cells, the most prominent acute toxicities included symptoms thought to be associated with CRS, such as fever, low blood pressure and kidney dysfunction.
-Some patients also experienced toxicity of the central nervous system, or neurotoxicity, such as confusion, tremor, cranial nerve dysfunction, seizures and speech impairment.
+In clinical trials conducted by us and other companies involving CAR-T cells, the most prominent acute toxicities included symptoms thought to be associated with CRS, such as fever, low blood pressure and kidney dysfunction.
+Some patients also experienced toxicity of the central nervous system, or neurotoxicity, such as confusion, tremor, cranial nerve dysfunction, seizures, encephalopathy and speech impairment.
 Adverse events with the worst grades and attributed to CAR-T cells were severe and life threatening in some patients.
-The life threatening events were related to kidney dysfunction and neurotoxicity.
+The life threatening events were related to respiratory dysfunction and neurotoxicity.
 Severe and life threatening toxicities occurred mostly in the first two weeks after cell infusion and generally resolved within three weeks, but several patients died in clinical trials involving CAR-T cells, including in our clinical trials.
+Furthermore, other patients experienced serious adverse events at later stages in treatment follow-up, such as cytopenias, infections and neurotoxicity.

 In the LEGEND-2 clinical trial, CRS was observed in over 90 percent of patients.
 Low grade CRS, experienced by 82 percent of patients, was managed with standard therapies and resolved.
 One patient died of a CAR-T related toxicity as a result of CRS and tumor lysis syndrome.
 A second patient died from a potential pulmonary embolism and acute coronary syndrome, which was considered unrelated to treatment by the investigator.
-In the Phase 1b/2 CARTITUDE-1 clinical trial, as of September 1, 2020, CRS was reported in 95 percent of patients.
+In the Phase 1b/2 CARTITUDE-1 clinical trial, as of February 11, 2021, CRS was reported in 95 percent of patients.
 Total CAR-T cell neurotoxicity of any grade was observed in 21 percent of patients, with Grade 3 or higher neurotoxicity observed in 10 percent of patients.
-There were fourteen deaths during the Phase 1b/2 CARTITUDE-1 trial: five due to disease progression, three due to unrelated adverse events, including two cases of acute myelogenous leukemia and one case of pneumonia, and six due to related adverse events, including sepsis and/or septic shock in two patients, CRS/HLH in one patient, neurotoxicity in one patient, respiratory failure in one patient and lung abscess in one patient.
+There were twenty one deaths during the Phase 1b/2 CARTITUDE-1 trial: ten due to disease progression, 6 were treatment-related as assessed by the investigator, and 5 were due to adverse events unrelated to treatment.

 Our clinical trials include cancer patients who are very sick and whose health is deteriorating, and we expect that additional clinical trials of our other product candidates will include similar patients with deteriorating health.
-It is possible that some of these patients may experience similar adverse side effects as were observed in clinical trials conducted by other companies and academic institutions involving CAR-T cells, and that additional patients may die during our clinical trials for various reasons, including as a result of receiving our product candidates, because the patient's disease is too advanced, or because the patient experiences medical problems that may not be related to our product candidate.
+It is possible that some of these patients may experience similar adverse side effects as were observed in our current clinical trials and in clinical trials conducted by other companies and academic institutions involving CAR-T cells, and that additional patients may die during our clinical trials for various reasons, including as a result of receiving our product candidates, because the patient's disease is too advanced, or because the patient experiences medical problems that may not be related to our product candidate.
 Even if the deaths are not related to our product candidate, the deaths could affect perceptions regarding the safety of our product candidate.

-Patient deaths and severe side effects caused by our product candidates, or by products or product candidates of other companies that are thought to have similarities with our product candidates, could result in the delay, suspension, clinical hold or termination of clinical trials by us, ethics committee, the FDA, the NMPA, the EMA, the PMDA or other regulatory authorities for a number of reasons.
+Patient deaths and severe side effects caused by our product candidates, or by products or product candidates of other companies that are thought to have similarities with our product candidates, could result in the delay, suspension, clinical hold or termination of clinical trials by us, Ethics Committees, the FDA, the NMPA, the PMDA or other regulatory authorities for a number of reasons.
 If we elect or are required to delay, suspend or terminate any clinical trial of any product candidates that we develop, the commercial prospects of such product candidates will be harmed and our ability to generate product revenue from any of these product candidates would be delayed or eliminated.
 Serious adverse events observed in clinical trials could hinder or prevent market acceptance of the product candidate at issue.
 Any of these occurrences may harm our business, prospects, financial condition and results of operations significantly.